FINANCIALIZATION: AN ECONOMIC MALIGNANCY

 Suppliers of goods and services don’t like to lower prices once they have raised them.
 Public companies tend to be punished in capital markets if their revenue ever drops.
 But even privately held companies in a given industry tend to adhere to their own industry culture or set of standard practices, and those practices, including pricing, can be very “sticky” once they are widely adopted.
 (Most American industries are effectively cartels in this loose sense.)

 There are also technical, structural, and/or legal factors that can make it harder for producers to create enough supply to meet excess demand, even when they want to do so.
 Real estate is an obvious example: For decades now, there has been a finite and probably dwindling supply of real property in the vicinity of desirable places with good jobs and good schools.
 Even when there has been undeveloped land available for new home-building, states often have blocked such construction—or, worse, have devoted it to “low-income” or “multi-family” construction that dooms the quality of local schools and jobs.
-Moreover, corporations [link] can and often do buy up much of the scarce stock of available housing, forcing would-be home buyers to rent from them instead.
+Moreover, corporations can and often do buy up much of the scarce stock of available housing, forcing would-be home buyers to rent from them instead.
 Meanwhile, mass immigration, the rise of two-earner families, and ultra-low mortage rates during 2009-2022 have helped keep demand on the boil.

 The story of the American housing market and its levitation away from affordability thus illustrates that financialization in the form of expanded credit can, over time, paradoxically weaken consumers by reducing their buying power and burdening them with increasing debt.
 On the positive side of the ledger, businesses and their investors are enriched, overall economic activity (GDP) is expanded, and the stock market goes up and up—all of which tends to discourage any talk of harmful side effects.

-We have seen this phenomenon at work not only in the real estate market but also in the credit-goosed market for college tuition.
+We have seen this phenomenon at work not only in the housing market but also in the credit-goosed market for college tuition.
 Both of these markets are, of course, notorious for their price inflation in excess of CPI.
 The market for automobiles is well on its way to the same destination, though cars are not yet as badly overpriced because the switch to a credit-based norm for buying cars has begun relatively recently, and the used-car market is still largely cash-based.

 This idea or hypothesis that financialization drives prices higher we can test with a simple thought-experiment: What would happen to real estate, college tuition and car prices if loan-based purchasing were suddenly outlawed?
 Obviously, prices in all three of those markets would have to come down dramatically, and stay down, due to the disappearance of a large subset of buyers.
 It should also be obvious that regaining and sustaining the previous levels of per-capita sales would require these industries to redesign their products and services so that selling them would be profitable at much lower prices.